quinnanya/quinnanya.github.io/src/_pages/cv.md

 * *<a href="http://www.crescatgraffiti.com">Crescat Graffiti, Vita Excolatur: Confessions of the University of Chicago</a>*, 2009.
 (ISBN 978-0-557-17205-4)

 ## Talks and Presentations
+* IIPC Web Archiving 2022 conference. "[Saving Ukrainian Cultural Heritage Online](https://netpreserve.org/ga2022/wac/abstracts/#Session_17)" panelist.
+May 25, 2022.
+* CIFNAL speaker series.
+"Corpus Hebdo: Building Infrastructure for Multilingual Digital Humanities".
+May 20, 2022.
+* DH Unbound 2022.
+"My Tags, Your Avvertimenti, Their Предупреждения: Self-Censorship and Metadata Across Fanfic Archives", with Steele Douris and Masha Gorshkova.
+May 19, 2022.
+* DH Unbound 2022.
+"Checking In: Digital Humanities Librarian Staff Summer Chat" discussion panel with Alex Gil, Claudia Berger, and Scott Weingart.
+May 18, 2022.
+* DH Unbound 2022.
+"Rip it!
+New Developments in US Copyright Law to Enable Text and Data Mining" panel with Lauren Tilton, Erik Stallman, and Rachael Samberg.
+May 17, 2022.
 * Charleston In-Between.
 Speaker on "In the News" panel on the Ukraine Conflict and its chilling impact on the conduct of research, scholarship, education.
 May 11, 2022.
 * CUDAN Open Lab Lecture, Tallinn University.
 "Coding, Childcare, and Badly-Behaved Tools: Adventures in Multilingual 'Data-Sitting'".
 May 5, 2022.
 * Day of DH 2022 keynote, University of North Texas.
 "Taking Fun Seriously."
 April 29, 2022.
+* An IFAR Evening in the Afternoon.
+Panelist for presentation on "Ukrainian Cultural Heritage: What's Damaged; Destroyed; Documented; and Being Done".
+April 27, 2022.
 * Fiesole Retreat 2022. "[Nimble Tents and Bunkers: Safeguarding Digital Cultural Heritage](https://www.youtube.com/watch?v=woOwXva0Yfs)".
 April 6, 2022.
 * Internet Archive all-staff meeting.
 "SUCHO, the IA, and the Future of Preserving Digital Cultural Heritage".
 March 25, 2022.
 * Internet Archive's *Library as Laboratory* series.
 "Libraries, Laboratories, Back Alleys".
 March 16, 2022.